igor17400/n2s-dsp/README.md

-# A Not-Too-Short, Not-Quite-Long Summary of Signal Processing
+# A Not-Too-Short Summary of Signal Processing

 **Author**: Igor L.R.
 Azevedo - The University of Tokyo & University of Brasilia